 We discuss the importance of employing statistically robust and resistant metrics as well as equitable skill scores.
 We analyzed the collected data with median absolute error, an example of a robust and resistant metric, and the Peirce skill score (PSS), an example of an equitable skill score.
-We also recommended using the symmetric extreme dependency score (SEDS), an asymptotically equitable metric, to evaluate forecasts of rare events such as wind ramps.
+We also recommended using the symmetric extreme dependency score (SEDS), an asymptotically equitable metric, to evaluate forecasts of rare events, such as wind ramps.

 We further investigated the performance of ensemble means.
-We found that the multi-organization ensemble mean has adequate skill in time series forecasting and underperforms in ramp forecasting compared to its ensemble members.
+We found that the multiorganization ensemble mean has adequate skill in time series forecasting and underperforms in ramp forecasting compared to its ensemble members.
 The spectral analysis suggests that the ensemble mean performs better than most of its members at several frequencies, thus generating low time series forecast errors for the whole forecast period.
-In ramp forecasting, unsurprisingly, the 2x2 contingency table reveals that the ensemble mean tends to miss predicting ramps because of its smooth pattern.
-To overcome this hurdle and take advantage of the information provided in an ensemble, we develop an arrangement where individual ensemble members vote to detect ramps at a given time step.
-Such a voting scheme preserves the ramp forecasting skills of each ensemble member and therefore performs well in ramp identification, especially for ramps of large magnitude.
-However, the downside of a sensitive voting scheme is risking more false alarms, while its likely benefit is resulting in more hits with fewer misses.
+In ramp forecasting, unsurprisingly, the two-by-two contingency table reveals that the ensemble mean tends to miss predicting ramps because of its smooth pattern.
+To overcome this hurdle and take advantage of the information provided in an ensemble, we developed an arrangement in which individual ensemble members vote to detect ramps at a given time step.
+Such a voting scheme preserves the ramp forecasting skills of each ensemble member and therefore performs well in ramp identification, especially for ramps of large magnitudes.
+However, the downside of a sensitive voting scheme is risking more false alarms, whereas its likely benefit is results with more hits and fewer misses.